 For over 30 years Adele Rolider has been working with people of all ages and backgrounds as a clinical social worker and musical healer.
 She loves working with people and feels music deeply, and uses her clinical and musical skills to engage and involve her clients.
 For the last 14 years she has worked as a psychotherapist and music therapist.
 She is a Licensed Clinical Social Worker (L.C.S.W.), works on a sliding scale, and accepts Medicare and BlueCross BlueShield insurance plans.

 Her psychotherapy has included working clinically with people of all ages, backgrounds and a wide range of presenting issues and concerns.
 These include many kinds of depression, anxiety, grief, phobias, anger management and sexuality issues, domestic violence, marital and family issues.
 She has now expanded her private practice to include children, after working with a wide range of children in play and music therapy settings for the last ten years.

 For many years she has also combined her psychotherapy and music therapy skills to work with the elderly.
-After years of community based social work with this age group she began her private practice with them ten years ago.
+She began to work with them privately 15 years ago.
 There she uses all her clinical and improvisational skills and musicality to engage her clients in a rich musical dialogue.
 Her elderly clients include those suffering with depression, anxiety and related isolation, anger and loss.

-Her specialty with this age group has become her work with those with dementia as they respond to her warm, astute and multifaceted outreach and approach.
+One of her special areas is her work with those with dementia.
+They respond to her warm, astute and multifaceted outreach and approach.
 She goes beyond the verbal, into the non-verbal, and vocal cues.
 By staying open to cues on many levels, she is able to get at the intent, energy and spirit of her clients’ efforts to communicate, and she responds and reflects their efforts, using vocal improvisation, song, instrumental music, touch, eye contact and verbal dialogue.
 In this way, many with dementia become more oriented and motivated in the moment to express and enjoy themselves.

 In addition Adele has addressed concurrent speech and mobility conditions through her work.